The wave equation in the birth of spacetime symmetries: Some pedagogical comments

-As above pointed out, the Voigt transformations are not mentioned in textbooks despite the fact that these transformations can be derived from considerations of invariance in the wave equation, being this equation one of the most discussed in textbooks.
-However, Voigt's transformations preserving the Galilean transformation $x'=x -vt$ and rejecting the absolute time $t'\not=t$, could be pedagogically used as a previous step before introducing the Lorentz transformations.
-This means that the conventional presentation of the Lorentz transformations starting with the Galilean transformations could be pedagogical improved by including an intermediate step in which the Voigt transformations are discussed.
-In a symbolic form, we suggest the following order of a pedagogical presentation
+As above pointed out, the Voigt transformations are not usually mentioned in standard textbooks despite the fact that these transformations can be derived from considerations of invariance in the wave equation.
+However, Voigt's transformations preserving the Galilean transformation $x'=x -vt$ and rejecting the absolute time $t'\not=t$, could be used as a previous step before introducing the Lorentz transformations.
+This means that the conventional presentation of the Lorentz transformations starting with the Galilean transformations could be conceptually improved by including an intermediate step in which the Voigt transformations are discussed.
+In a symbolic form, we suggest the following order of presentation

-After all, the usual justification to introduce the Lorentz transformations is the fail of the Galilean transformations in preserving the form of the wave equation \cite{23}, failure that do not exhibit the Voigt transformations.
-Furthermore, the implications displayed in Eq.~(48) follow the historical development.
-The instructor can adopt the point of view that the non-invariance of the wave equation in inertial frames was not the historical cause of a conflict between Galilean and Lorentz transformations but between Galilean and Voigt transformations.
-In a second step he could provide physical arguments why the Voigt transformations must be abandoned in favour of the Lorentz transformations \cite{24}.
-More importantly, he could emphasize the transcendental idea, first pointed by Voigt, that the origin of physical symmetries lies in the invariance properties of physical equations.
+After all, the usual justification to introduce the Lorentz transformations is the failure of the Galilean transformations in preserving the form of the wave equation \big(See, for example, R. K. Wagness in Ref.~\cite{15}, pp. 496 and 500; and A. Zangwill in Ref.\cite{17}, pp. 824 and 829\big), failure that do not exhibit the Voigt transformations.
+The instructor could provide physical arguments why the Voigt transformations must be abandoned in favor of the Lorentz transformations, such as the lack of group structure in the Voigt transformations.